Salvoxia/immich-folder-album-creator/README.md

 This function requires that all `root_paths` passed to the script are also accessible to it on a file-system level.
   - Docker: All root paths must be mounted under the same path to the `immich-folder-album-creator` container as they are mounted to the Immich container
+  - Docker: The container must run with a user/group ID that has read access to the mounted root paths to be able to discover and read the `.albumprops` files
   - Bare Python Script: The script must have access to all root paths under the same path as they are mounted into the Immich container
     Either mount the folders into Immich under the same path as they are on the Immich host, or create symlinks for the script to access